MystenLabs/sui/doc/src/learn/how-sui-works.md

 * Eventual delivery - if one honest validator processes a transaction, all other honest validators will eventually do the same.
 * Convergence - two validators that have seen the same set of transactions share the same view of the system (reach the same state).

-But contrary to a blockchain, Sui does not stop the flow of transactions in order to witness the convergence.
+But contrary to a blockchain, Sui does not stop the flow of transactions in order to witness the convergence until the end of an epoch.

 ## Transactions on single-owner objects